 For bases with confidential data, many customers want advanced access protection.
 SeaTable 2.7 now offers such a protection with the optional password protection for bases.
 Only after entering the password the base is accessed and the data is displayed.
 The password protection can be set up and removed by owners for their own bases as well as by group administrators for bases of the group.

 Password-protected bases can be shared with other users.
 Of course, they must also enter the password when calling up the base.
 The same applies when copying a password-protected base.
 The additional access protection does not come at the price of reduced flexibility.

 Like most new versions, SeaTable 2.7 contains more features worth mentioning than can fit in these release notes.
 Therefore, here is an overview of further improvements:

 When linking entries, the link assistant in SeaTable 2.7 offers a better search function.
 When entering several search terms separated by spaces, SeaTable searches in all columns of the linked table.
 Specifically: If you are looking for a certain entry on a certain date, simply enter the date and, separated by spaces, another property of the entry you are looking for.
 The assistant then only displays the corresponding entries and you are spared a lot of manual search work.
 Until now, SeaTable searched for the entry as a whole in a column.

-Web forms can now be embellished with a cover image or a colour scheme.
-Together with an inserted logo, attractive and individual forms can be built.
-(This function is reserved for Enterprise subscribers).
+Web forms can now be embellished with a cover image or color scheme.
+Together with a faded-in logo, you can build handsome and customized forms.
+(This feature is reserved for Enterprise subscribers).